What the Ronald Reagan ad that got Trump so angry was really all about | News Channel 3-12

 The bulk of Reagan’s address – and the part the ad drew from most heavily – was his description of why advanced economies had largely abandoned tariffs as an economic tool by the time he became president: They increase domestic companies’ reliance on government intervention, they reduce competition, they kick off trade wars that lead to more tariffs, they raise prices and they ultimately lead to job losses.

-Reagan then criticized the Democratic-controlled Congress for proposing legislation that could place more trade barriers on other countries.
-And despite “certain select cases like the Japanese semiconductors,” Reagan said his administration had embraced free trade.
+Reagan then criticizes the Democratic-controlled Congress for proposing legislation that could place more trade barriers on other countries.
+And, despite “certain select cases like the Japanese semiconductors,” Reagan said his administration had embraced free trade.

 It’s not clear why Trump called the ad “fake,” but his Truth Social post included a critical message about the ad posted online by The Ronald Reagan Presidential Foundation & Institute.
 It said the ad campaign used “selective audio and video of President Ronald Reagan” and “misrepresents the Presidential Radio Address.”
 The foundation didn’t say what it believed to be misrepresented.